Rotating wheel space station: In fiction

 Many fictional space stations and ships use a rotating design.

 1936: In Alexander Belyaev's novel KETs Star a circular space station provides pseudo-gravity of about 0.1g by its rotation.

 1958: The film Queen of Outer Space features a rotating space station that gets blown up.

 1968: Arthur C. Clarke's novel 2001: A Space Odyssey was developed concurrently with Stanley Kubrick's film version of the same name.
 In it, the rotating space station Space Station V provides artificial gravity and features prominently on the book's first-edition cover.
 The Jupiter mission spacecraft, Discovery One, features a centrifuge for the crew living quarters that provides artificial gravity.

-1968: In the six part Doctor Who TV serial The Wheel in Space the titular station is the main setting of the story.
+1968: In the six part Doctor Who TV serial The Wheel in Space, the titular station is the main setting of the story.

 1970: The novel Ringworld describes a very large, habitable structure, centered on a star.

-1984: The Peter Hyams directed film 2010 features a battleship-size, Russian built spacecraft (designed by futurist artist Syd Mead), the Leonov, which has a continuously rotating central section, providing an artificial gravity for the occupants.
+1984: The Peter Hyams-directed film 2010 features a battleship-size, Russian built spacecraft (designed by futurist artist Syd Mead), the Leonov, which has a continuously rotating central section, providing an artificial gravity for the occupants.

-1985: The novel Ender's Game features a multi-ringed station, called "Battle School," with varying levels of simulated gravity.
-As the characters ascend through the station towards the center, there is a noticeable decline in the feeling of gravity.
+1985: The novel Ender's Game features a multi-ringed station called "Battle School" with varying levels of simulated gravity.
+As the characters move through the station towards the center, there is a noticeable decline in the feeling of gravity.

-1994: The humans in the science fiction series Babylon 5 live in an O'Neill cylinder station use rotating sections to provide artificial gravity.
+1994: The humans in the science fiction series Babylon 5 live in an O'Neill cylinder station using rotating sections to provide artificial gravity.
 Earth Alliance space stations such as the Babylon series (hence the name of the series), transfer stations such as the one at Io near the main Sol system jump gate, and EarthForce Omega-Class destroyer spaceships made extensive use of rotating sections to lengthen deployment times and increase mission flexibility as the effects of zero gravity are no longer a concern.

-1999: The Japanese manga and anime Planetes has its main story set in "The Seven," the 7th wheel orbital station, and a 9th is under construction by 2075.
+1999: The main story of the Japanese manga and anime Planetes is set in "The Seven", the seventh wheel orbital station, and a ninth is under construction by 2075.
 In the Zenon trilogy (Zenon: Girl of the 21st Century, Zenon: The Zequel and Zenon: Z3), 13-year-old Zenon lives on a rotating space station owned by the fictional WyndComm from 2049 though 2054, but it is not designed in a way that would allow for artificial gravity through centripetal force.

 2000: In the film Mission to Mars, Mars II, a NASA spacecraft hastily repurposed for a recovery mission of humanity's first mission to Mars in 2020, features a rotating crew habitat whose artificial gravitational rotation was shut down using the ship's attitude control thrusters to allow emergency repairs to the hull following a micrometeoroid shower.